lancaster-coder1991/python-web-app/learning_notes.md

 ## Database

 Django has a built in ORM (Object Relational Mapper).
-This emans that we can access databases in an object-orientated way.
+This means that we can access databases in an object-orientated way.
+See the models files in each app and the command line actions below for more information on how this works.

+## Pagination

+django comes with pagination functionality.

 ## Admin Page